 Our enforcement powers are limited to the operators, vehicles and drivers that we license.
 If a taxi or private hire vehicle is licensed by another council, they must carry out any necessary enforcement action.

-You can view or download our Blue Handbook (PDF 509KB) which provides guidance for Hackney Carriage and private hire drivers, vehicles and operators.
-Please also see Amendments to Blue Book 2017 (PDF KB)
+The blue handbook provides guidance for Hackney Carriage and private hire drivers, vehicles and operators.

 Hackney Carriage taxis

-Brighton & Hove's licensed Hackney Carriage taxis are usually either a London type vehicle or saloon car with a large roof sign with the words 'TAXI' and 'FOR HIRE' on the front.
-Both types of vehicle have the council's logo and the words 'Licensed TAXI' on the front doors as well as the licence number on the rear doors.
-A plate on the back of the taxi gives its licence number and drivers must display a council issued badge in the taxi.
-These are the only vehicles allowed at taxi ranks or to pick you up if you hail them in the street.
+Brighton & Hove's licensed Hackney Carriage taxis are usually either a London type vehicle, or saloon car with a large roof sign with the words 'TAXI' and 'FOR HIRE' on the front.
+Both types of vehicle have the council's logo and the words 'Licensed TAXI' on the front doors.
+They will also have the licence number on the rear doors.
+A plate on the back of the taxi gives its licence number, and drivers must display a council-issued badge in the taxi.
+These are the only vehicles allowed at taxi ranks, or to pick you up if you hail them in the street.